yegor256/blog/_posts/2014/nov/2014-11-07-how-immutability-helps-design-better.md

 From a user perspective, there is almost nothing wrong. `Email` is a powerful class with multiple controls &mdash; just hit the right one and the job gets done.
-However, from a developer perspective email is a nightmare.
+However, from a developer perspective `Email` class is a nightmare.
 Mostly because the class is very big and difficult to maintain.

 *Because the class is so big*,